Skip to main content

 Angular Momentum

-Angular momentum is a measure of the rotational motion of an object and is defined as the product of the object's moment of inertia and its angular velocity.
-For a particle moving in a circular path, it can be calculated using the formula L = mvr, where L is angular momentum, m is mass, v is linear velocity, and r is the radius of the circular path.
-Understanding this concept is crucial for calculating the angular momentum of the Earth in its orbit.
+Angular momentum is a measure of the rotational motion of an object and is given by the product of the object's moment of inertia and its angular velocity.
+For a particle moving in a circular orbit, it can be calculated using L = mvr, where m is mass, v is tangential velocity, and r is the radius of the orbit.

 Recommended video: